LefterisXris/CodeTour/README.md

 [![Downloads](https://img.shields.io/jetbrains/plugin/d/PLUGIN_ID.svg)](https://plugins.jetbrains.com/plugin/PLUGIN_ID)

 <!-- Plugin description -->
-A tool that will stand as a Virtual guide for a new member able to navigate him throughout the code, demonstrating important code parts or features, based on the instructions (configuration) that an experienced project member would provide.
-Thing of it, like a tutorial-wizard that would present the code with extra info, comments, images and maybe voice as well.
-The instructions would be as simple as adding a new breakpoint, and would be able to auto-adjust, so that on code changes, the instructions (steps) remain valid.
-Instructions would also be under version control, for maintainability.
+👉 Vision: A tool that stands as a Virtual guide for a new member able to navigate him throughout the code, demonstrating important code parts or features, based on the instructions (configuration) that an experienced project member has already provided.
+Think of it, like a tutorial-wizard that presents the code with extra info, comments, images and maybe voice as well.
+Adding instructions is as simple as adding a new breakpoint, and the tool is able to auto-adjust, so that on code changes, the instructions (steps) remain valid.
+Instructions can also be under version control, for maintainability.
 <!-- Plugin description end -->

 ## Installation